HollyWd/Emboy/NoteBook.md

 Instead we set an opbytes number for each opcode and increment the pc only if pc has not been changed by the instruction executed.

+### Constants

+I finally got the need for constants, especialy for class methods.
+For example, in the following function:`inline uint16_t word(const uint8_t lb, const uint8_t hb){ return lb + (hb<<8);}`

+I just want to create a word from two bytes and don't want to risk that any of those bytes could be modified in the function.
+Here there is no risk since they are passed by value but it would be an issue if they were passed by reference, you get the idea.

+Another example: `void Cpu::print_mem(int start_index, int byte_nb) const;`
+In the following fonction, I don't want the function to print the memory to be able to modify my cpu state.
+The const at the end ensures me of that which make a protection against mistakes.

+I think this project is a good way to understand how this is important because it is easy to understand that if a function modifies a tiny part of the Cpu at some time, while it is not supposed to, it will mess up the entire emulation and be a nightmare to debug.

+## Assembly code

+### Difference between (HL) and HL

+According to [this link](http://furrtek.free.fr/?a=gbasm), (HL) is the value stored at adress contained in HL.
+This is the **indirect adress mode**.

+### Interruption

+Some instruction enable "interruptions", I need to investigate this point....

 ## Documentation